LonelyVikingMichael/litestar-users/docs/usage/3-the-user-service.md

 # The user service class

-The `UserService` class is the interface for all user and role related operations.
-You must subclass the service and eventually register it on the config.
+The [`UserService`][starlite_users.service.BaseUserService] class is the interface for all user and role related operations.
+The service must be subclassed and registered on the config.

-There are a few methods that should be overridden, primarily for sending of tokens/data by external means.
-They are listed as follows:
+## Suggested method overrides:

 * `send_verification_token`
 You must define your own logic to email/sms the verification token to newly registered users.
 * `send_password_reset_token`
 You must define your own logic to email/sms password reset tokens to users.

+## Optional method overrides:

 * `pre_login_hook`
 Optional.
 You may verify status agains external sources such as an exclusive membership database in order to proceed with authentication.
 Must return a bool or raise custom exception.
 * `post_login_hook`